 Lichfield Cathedral ... the Diocese of Lichfield was one of the dioceses of the Church of England to approve the Anglican Covenant (Photograph; Patrick Comerford)

 The Church of England: The General Synod of the Church of England sent the Covenant to the diocesan synods for consideration.
 The measure was supported by Archbishop Williams but could only come back to the General Synod for a final vote in 2012 if it was accepted in the dioceses.
 Bishop Michael Perham of Gloucester expressed concern that it could be used to take “punitive action” against certain Anglicans, but he voted in favour of it out of loyalty to Archbishop Williams.
 Bishop John Saxbee of Lincoln said the Covenant represented “factory-farmed religion rather than free range-faith” and would only lead to a two-tier Communion.

 It was finally defeated in the diocesan synods in April 2012 and was not brought back to the General Synod.
 The tally of dioceses was 26 against the Covenant and 18 for.

-The Anglican Church of Australia: Last year [30 June 2014], the General Synod adopted a resolution affirming openness to considering a covenant but without mention of the covenant currently on offer.
+The Anglican Church of Australia: Two years ago [30 June 2014], the General Synod adopted a resolution affirming openness to considering a covenant but without mention of the covenant currently on offer.

 Burma (Myanmar): has accepted the covenant.